MartinPagani/Py_Expense_template/README.md

 Creation of new files is recommended.
 Clean architectures will be rewarded A `tests` folder has been created along with a test example.
 Look at noted documentation in order to learn more about unit testing
 ## Todo-list
-- [ ] A status report can be accessed from the main menu, synthesizing who owes who.
-Every user must appear only once in the report, so you must synthesize reimbursements.
-Exemple: 3 Users :
-- User1 owes 34,56€ to User2
-- User2 owes nothing
-- User3 owes 14,72€ to User2

 - [ ] Add the possibility to mark a debt as payed from the status report
 - [ ] Think of new ways of spliting the expense (Percentage / person, Amount / person, anything that makes sense)
 - [ ] User Input Validation : Throw an error if an expense amount is not a number, and so on ..